philc/book-notes/philosophy/mans search for meaning - viktor frankl.md

   suffering and death should save the human being he loved from a painful end.
 For this man, suffering and death were meaningful; his was a sacrifice of the deepest significance.
 He did not want to die for nothing."
 * Upon their liberation day, they did not celebrate with mad joy.
-They has this capability stamped out of them over the years of captivity.
+They had this capability stamped out of them over the years of captivity.
 Their freedom appeared as a dream -- unreal, unlikely.
   * "We had literally lost the ability to feel pleased and had to relearn it slowly."
   * Some ate ravenously for days.
 Others couldn't stop talking; they desired to express themselves.